premdub/DNS-practice/README.md

   Locate he flask app file and connect to it

   --------------------------------------------------------------------------------
-  Commands used in VM (GCP) terminal:
+  -Commands used in VM (GCP) terminal:

   Sudo apt-get update